Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Let’s say that each time you’re driving, you can’t stop seeing mental images of your car running over a pedestrian.
 This scene starts appearing in your mind every time you drive past a school or busy street downtown.
 As a way of coping, you’ve started counting to seven in your head each time you see an image like this.
 This strategy worked at first, but lately it has been less effective.
 So, as a way to take extra precaution, you’ve decided to count to 49 instead of seven.

-An ERP therapist may ask you to welcome the intrusive image of running over a pedestrian without trying to make it go away.
+I may ask you to welcome the intrusive image of running over a pedestrian without trying to make it go away.
 You might think, “Welcome it?
 No way!
 That’s terrible.
 I just want these images to stop.”
-But instead of trying to suppress them, a therapist may ask you to put your full attention on these thoughts.
+But instead of trying to suppress them, a therapist like me may ask you to put your full attention on these thoughts.
 This teaches your brain a new response to your intrusive thoughts and shows you that they don’t have to keep you from living your life.
-Eventually, you will begin to distinguish yourself from your OCD thoughts, and it will become easier to let them come and go without engaging in compulsions or avoidance.

 All of our therapists specialize in OCD and receive ERP-specific training and ongoing guidance from our clinical leadership team.
 Many of them have dealt with OCD themselves and understand how crucial ERP therapy is.
-NOCD offers live face-to-face video therapy sessions with OCD therapists, in addition to ongoing support in the NOCD app, so that you’re fully supported during the course of your treatment.